FJNel/book-project/api/api-docs.md

 | --- | --- | --- | --- |
 | *(none)* | — | — | No request body is accepted. |

+#### Validation & Edge Cases

+- Validation errors return `400 Validation Error` with details in the `errors` array.
+- Daily quota limits return `429` with a daily limit message.

 #### Email Content

 - **Subject:** `Confirm your Book Project account deletion request`
 - **Body (text):**

 ```
-Final confirmation required.
+Final confirmation required
 You asked us to permanently delete your Book Project account and all associated data.
+Our administrators will only proceed once you confirm this request.
+If this wasn’t you, email <supportEmail> immediately to ensure that your account remains secure and intact.
 Confirm Deletion Request: <api_base_url>/users/me/verify-account-deletion?token=<token>
-If this wasn’t you, contact support at <supportEmail> immediately.
+Once confirmed, our support team will contact you to complete the deletion process.
 This link expires in <expiresIn> minutes.
-After confirmation, our team will contact you to complete the deletion.
 ```

-- **Email cost limit:** 1 request per 5 minutes per IP (shared across email-sending endpoints).
+#### Example Responses

 - **Requested (200):**